 Financial assets are classified as financial assets at fair value through profit or loss, held-to-maturity financial assets, loans and receivables, and available-for-sale financial assets, as appropriate.
-All purchases and sales of financial assets are recognized on the trade date, except loans, receivables and deposits which are recognized at the date they are originated.
-When financial assets are recognized initially, they are measured at fair value, plus, in the case of assets not at fair value through profit or loss, directly attributable transaction costs.
+All purchases and sales of financial assets are recognized on the trade date.
+Non-derivative financial instruments are recognized initially at fair value, plus, (except for instruments at fair value through profit or loss), directly attributable transaction costs.

-Financial assets and financial liabilities at fair value through profit or loss
+Financial assets or financial liabilities at fair value through profit or loss